Ram Mandir

 The Ram Mandir (ISO: iso, lit.
-'Rama Temple'), is a partially constructed Hindu temple complex in Ayodhya, (Note: Not to be confused with Ayodhya (Ramayana)) Uttar Pradesh, India.
+'Rama Temple'), is a Hindu temple complex in Ayodhya, (Note: Not to be confused with Ayodhya (Ramayana)) Uttar Pradesh, India.
 Many Hindus believe that it is located at the site of Ram Janmabhoomi, the mythical birthplace of Rama, a principal deity of Hinduism.

-The temple was inaugurated on 22 January 2024 after a religious ceremony.
-On the first day of its opening, following the consecration, the temple received a rush of over half a million visitors, and after a month, the number of daily visitors was reported to be between 100,000 and 150,000.
+It is one of the most visited Hindu temples in India.

-The site of the temple has been the subject of communal tensions between Hindus and Muslims in India, as it is the former location of the Babri Masjid, which was built between 1528 and 1529.
-Idols of Rama and Sita were placed in the mosque in 1949, before it was attacked and demolished in 1992.
-In 2019, the Supreme Court of India delivered the verdict to give the disputed land to Hindus for construction of a temple, while Muslims were given land nearby in Dhannipur in Ayodhya to construct a mosque.
-The court referenced a report from the Archaeological Survey of India (ASI) as evidence suggesting the presence of a structure beneath the demolished Babri Masjid, that was found to be non-Islamic.
+The site of the temple has been the subject of communal tensions between Hindus and Muslims, as it is the former location of the Babri Masjid, a mosque built around 1529.
+In the 1850s, the British erected a fence, and Hindus were allowed to worship in the outer courtyard.
+In 1949, the Murti of Rama was placed inside the fence.
+In 1980s, a campaign was launched by Vishwa Hindu Parishad (VHP) to claim the site for Hindus, which led to the structure being attacked and demolished in 1992.
+In a 2019 judgement, the Supreme Court awarded the disputed site to Hindus for the construction of a temple, while Muslims were given land nearby in Dhannipur in Ayodhya to construct a mosque.
+The court referenced a report from the Archaeological Survey of India of a non-Islamic structure beneath the demolished Babri Masjid.

-On 5 August 2020, the bhūmi pūjana for the commencement of the construction of Ram Mandir was performed by Narendra Modi, Prime Minister of India.
-The temple complex, currently under construction, is being supervised by the Shri Ram Janmabhoomi Teerth Kshetra Trust.
-On 22 January 2024, Modi served as the Mukhya Yajamāna of rituals for the event and performed the prāṇa pratiṣṭhā of the temple.
-The prana pratishtha ceremony was organised by the Shri Ram Janmabhoomi Teerth Kshetra.
-The temple has also attracted a number of controversies due to alleged misuse of donation, sidelining of its major activists, and politicisation of the temple by the Bharatiya Janata Party.
+A bhūmi pūjana for the construction of the Ram Mandir was performed by Indian Prime Minister Narendra Modi in August 2020.
+The temple's construction was supervised by a trust, the Shri Ram Janmabhoomi Teerth Kshetra.
+On 22 January 2024, Modi performed the prāṇa pratiṣṭhā of the temple.
+On the day it opened, the temple received more than half a million visitors, and after a month, the number of daily visitors was reported to be between 100,000 and 150,000.

+An independent trust, Shri Ram Janmbhoomi Teerth Kshetra, has been tasked with the management of the temple complex.
+There have been controversies over the alleged misuse of donations, sidelining of its major activists, and politicisation of the temple by the Bharatiya Janata Party.
+In 2026, the alleged theft of temple donations by some staffers led to investigations and changes in the trust leadership.
+Ram Madir has led to significant economic growth in Ayodhya including a new airport, revamped railway station, and township development.

 Background

-Significance of Rama

 Ram Lalla, the five-year old form of Rama is the principal deity of the Ram Mandir.